Q: Why are Britons with ethnic origins in the Indian subcontinent called ‘Asian‘?

 Jinnah’s Muslim League did vote for separation in 1940, but apparently Jinnah (a secular man whose concern was to protect Muslims from political isolation) personally preferred a federated India.

-So those who think that partition was a bad idea which inevitably caused the brutal deaths or forced relocation of millions of people should blame – in addition, of course, to the perfidious British rulers – nationalist Nehru, not pragmatist Jinnah.
+Partition, which inevitably caused the brutal deaths and forced relocation of millions of people, should be blamed on – in addition, of course, to the perfidious British rulers – Hindu nationalist Nehru, not Muslim pragmatist Jinnah.

 Please feel free to comment